NASA-PDS/registry/docs/source/connection-setup.rst

 Initial Set-up
 **************

-To get things going, you should have provided the EN contact with the following:
+To get things going, you should have provided the Engineering Node contact with the following:

   * A list of user email addresses which will be authorized to perform data ingestion.
   * A list of IP addresses or blocks of addresses from which data ingestion will occur.